 The Palaeontological Association’s journals, Palaeontology and Papers in Palaeontology, are members of COPE (the Committee on Publication Ethics) and follow the principles and recommendations of COPE.

-Any alleged research or publication misconduct, including plagiarism or fabrication or falsification of results, should be brought to the attention of the Chair of the Editorial Board in the first instance.
+Any alleged research or publication misconduct, including plagiarism or fabrication or falsification of results, should be brought to the attention of the Editor in Chief in the first instance.
 Allegations will be investigated in accordance with COPE guidance, including allegations from whistleblowers.
-In the event that the Chair of the Editorial Board is thought to have a potential conflict of interest, allegations should be brought to the attention of the Executive Officer.
+In the event that the Editor in Chief is thought to have a potential conflict of interest, allegations should be brought to the attention of the Executive Officer.

 Where necessary retractions, corrections or expressions of concern will be issued in order to maintain the integrity of the publication record.